 I was elated.
 It was difficult to tell my boss, and they tried to convince me to stay.
 But what does it say that the first time they asked what they could do for me was when I was walking out the door?
 Sadly, this is the case at a lot of companies.
 There are so many people, especially women, who don’t realize they’re fundamentally being devalued.
 They build a thick skin and rationalize, “This just a cost of entry.”

-We all need to own how much we bring to the table and insist that our compensation reflect that--not after another decade or two of working, but now, while you’re giving them all you’ve got.
-We need to find productive ways of fighting for our worth, and know that the decisions we make impact other people who look like us.
+We all need to own how much we bring to the table and insist that our compensation reflects that--not after another decade or two of working, but now, while you’re giving them all you’ve got.
+We need to find productive ways of fighting for our worth and know that the decisions we make impact other people who look like us.